List of Genshin Impact characters: Mondstadt

 A dragon from the fairy-tale world of Simulanka, created by Andersdotter of the Hexenzirkel.
-He was based on Teyvat's real dragon of the same name, created by Rhinedottir.
+He was based on Teyvat's real dragon of the same name, created by Rhinedottir, one of Five Sinners of Khaenri'ah and the Hexenzirkel member.
 With Albedo's help, he is transformed into a synthetic human after merging with the original Durin's life force and replaces him as the new Durin.